jhyung23/Keyboard-translator-English-to-10-languages/README.md

   English translation in the bottom-left corner.

 * TYPING TRANSLATION:
-  - Line Mode: End a sentence with "..." to replace it.
   - Box Mode: End with ".." to translate the whole block.
+The script will Ctrl+a your current text and paste the translation!

 * HOTKEY REMAPPER:
   Change shortcuts via a GUI menu in the system tray.